Tchibo/sap-developer-roadmap/cloud-developer-roadmap/Tools/IDEs/SAP Business Application Studio.md

   - BAS
   - SAP BAS
 ---
+> [!todo] 'SAP Capire' is just the universe of documentation about CAP
+> ...so I would speak about 'and CAP.'.

+> [!toDo] SAP Build Code instead of SAP Business Application Studio
+> Guess SAP found it needed to be cool as Visual Studio 'Code' and have a SAP Build 'Code'.
+So it's best to be cool and rename it here too.

 SAP Business Application Studio is a web-based IDE for SAP solutions, providing tools to build, deploy, and manage applications.
 It offers a cloud development environment with support for [[JavaScript]], [[TypeScript]], [[Fiori]], and [[SAP Capire]].
 The environment is extensible and integrates with SAP services.

 Key features include the **Storyboard** for visual UI design and **[[Guided Development]]** with interactive tutorials.
 These tools help streamline the design process and onboard new developers.